photon-hq/notebooklm-kit/README.md

 - Automatically detects artifact type and fetches appropriate content
 - For `READY` artifacts, returns full data instead of just metadata
 - For `CREATING` or `FAILED` artifacts, returns metadata only
-- Video and slides return URLs (use these URLs to access content)
+- Video returns URLs (use these URLs to access content)
+- Slides always download (requires `outputPath` option) - returns download path and format
 - Quiz and flashcards return full structured data
 - Audio returns data with `saveToFile()` helper function